garcia-nacho/FHI_SC2_Pipeline_Illumina/README.md

 -*Indels* and frameshift identification
 -Quality-control plot for the plate to detect possible contaminations
 -Phylogenetic-tree plot of the samples
--Noise during variant calling accross the genome
+-Noise during variant calling across the genome
 -Quality-control for contaminations/low-quality samples
 -Amplicon efficacy of the selected primer-set for all the samples